r-smith/Splice-Admin/README.md

 [![Beerpay](https://beerpay.io/R-Smith/Splice-Admin/badge.svg?style=flat)](https://beerpay.io/R-Smith/Splice-Admin)[![Join the chat at https://gitter.im/Splice-Admin/Lobby](https://badges.gitter.im/Splice-Admin/Lobby.svg)](https://gitter.im/Splice-Admin/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### Changes for v2017.0802
+* The Processes, Services, and Applications views now include a filter feature.
+Type in a search phrase and the results are automatically filtered as you type.
+* Bug fix: In the Bulk Query view, targeting 'All domain computers' no longer causes a crash.

 ### Changes for v2017.0104
 * Bulk query:  Added the ability to search for registry values.
 You can either retrieve a specific value, or you can search for a key and all values within that key will be returned.
 For example, searching for hklm\software\microsoft\windows\currentversion\run, would return all startup applications for every computer in your target list.
 Target operating system must be Vista/2008 or higher at this time.